floooh/oryol/code/Modules/Messaging/README.md

 from the same Protocol, or from the parent Protocol (see below in the Protocol section).

 Messages can serialize/deserialize themselves to and from plain-old-data (POD) representation.
-Serialization to POD is only used when the message needs to leave process boundaries, otherwise a (smart-)pointer to the message is passed around.
+Serialization to POD is only used when the message needs to cross process boundaries, otherwise a (smart-)pointer to the message is passed around.

 Care has been taken, that message-pointers are either forwarded by reference, or moved, so that no